-As the mama of a toddler, (and soon a new infant), writing fits into the cracks of life, those minutes while her eyes shut or someone else watches her.
+As the mama of two young children, writing fits into the cracks of life, those minutes while their eyes shut or someone else watches them.
 Even as I type now, my family sleeps upstairs, unaware of the words pouring out of my heart.

-I’m a writer, teacher, mama, yogi.
+I’m a writer/editor, teacher, mama, yogi.
 I don’t have it all figured out, but that’s what makes it all worthwhile.

 And, of course, I write to let out those darn flies.